health

 9 micro-habits that are proven to make you live longer.

-Real talk - building healthy habits (and y'know, keeping them) is hard as s**t.
+Real talk — building healthy habits (and y'know, keeping them) is harder than anything you'll probably ever do.

 Yes, we all know we're supposed to exercise every day.
 Yes, we know that eating plants and stuff is good for you.
 And sure, staying off the turps is ideal.